By Scott Files, contributor Oct 17, 2018

 This scenario may sound

 opinion.
-Her symptoms are vague or non-specific, or may coexist with other
+Her symptoms are vague, non-specific, or may coexist with other

 conditions.
 Her tests thus far are inconclusive.
 She is anxious to know what is